serignediaw99/music-visualizer/README.md

 ## Acknowledgments

+- StyleGAN authors for their groundbreaking work in generative adversarial networks
-- WikiArt dataset for training data
+- Google Colab for providing GPU resources
-- Various open-source libraries and tools used in this project
+- Various open-source libraries that made this project possible

-## Contact

-For questions and feedback, please open an issue in the GitHub repository.